Policies and Procedures

 Students in good standing (3.0 GPA) intending to leave the University but planning to return at a later date should petition for a leave of absence.
 A leave is normally granted for periods of one to three quarters, but may be extended for up to a maximum total of six quarters.
 Students must submit a “Request for a Leave of Absence” petition, and secure the appropriate approvals.
 A student who simply fails to register or who withdraws from the University must reapply for admission (see instructions below).
 Further eligibility requirements can be found in the Standards and Procedures for Graduate Study at UCLA.

-In addition to individually assigned faculty advisors, students may also receive general counseling and guidance from the Departmental Graduate Advisor, currently Professor Aaron Burke.
+In addition to individually assigned faculty advisors, students may also receive general counseling and guidance from the Departmental Director of Graduate Studies.